pandurangpatil/3a/README.md

 $ java -jar tools.jar dbinit
 ```

-**NOTE**: Once initialisation is done process remains in running state as memcached thread remains active.
-A proper shutdown need to be done.
-But for time being you can kill the process once you see following message on console "Billing DB got Initalized successfully....
-If you find process is still running, you can safely kill the process." by pressing CTRL+C.

 #### Deployment and execution
 Once all builds are made and db is initialised, deploy the modules and test them.